Cancer Care

 Cancer Care in China

-World-Class Oncology for International Patients.
+Specialist Oncology Resources for International Patients.

 An overview of China's oncology landscape for international patients — covering leading cancer hospitals, specialist departments, MDT review processes, cell therapy infrastructure, and how to plan a cancer care journey to China.